 - The RDA for vitamin K is roughly 60-120 mcg, and the optimal level is roughly 1000 mcg.
 This optimal level is mostly the same for both vitamin K1 and K2.
 It should be noted that while many sources may claim to hit the RDA for vitamin K, they have poor bioavailability – your body is unable to extract the full amount of said foods.

 - B vitamins are also essential and they can be found in animal products.
 If you’re already eating a whole foods based diet that includes some meat then you really don’t need to supplement this.
 Vegans, however, are commonly deficient in b-vitamins so you’d have to look into that.

 - Overdosing iron can be toxic so consult your doctor first.
 Iron deficiencies are more common on diets with little or no meat

 - Calcium deficiencies are common in older people or those who don’t consume a lot of dairy.
 Before supplementing, you should know whether or not you’re actually deficient.

-- Taking a multivitamin is also counterproductive if you don’t know what you’re actually deficient of.
+- Taking a multivitamin is also counterproductive if you don’t know what you’re actually deficient in.

 What Supplements You Should Take for the Extra Edge

-Now I’ll move on with some other supplements that aren’t detrimental but they’re still very beneficial and empowering.
+Now I’ll move on to some other supplements that aren’t detrimental but they’re still very beneficial and empowering.
 You’ll definitely experience a boost in energy and health.

 If you don’t know which products and brands to buy, then I’ve listed out some safe supplements in my Amazon Influencer’s Shop.
 It includes the ones I mentioned here but there are others that will give you even more energy.